 3- Lack of contingency plans

 In 2020, like many other businesses, many call center operations in places such as India and Asia were brought to a halt by COVID-19.
-Due to the proximity of the workspace and the nature of the pandemic, many employees were forced to leave the office and work from home on inadequate internet.
+Due to the proximity of the workspace and the nature of the pandemic, many employees were forced to leave the office and work from home on inadequate internet which impacted job efficiency.
 This was a major economic blow to many retailers and businesses who depend on the scalability and consistency provided by an established call center.

 Contingency plans must be in place in order to make sure that the unexpected doesn’t cost you millions in customer neglect.
 Better yet, explore distributed outsourcing models like the Human Cloud Network or intelligent agents.

 Today’s businesses require flexibility from their outsourcing partners.
 You never know when a marketing campaign will go viral and ticket volume will surge, nor can you forecast staffing needs 6 months in advance (during a very uncertain past couple years!).
 Call Centers can end up being much costlier than negotiated because of rigid minimums, SLAs, and requirements (ie overtime during an unexpected surge).
 It’s better to select a partner that prioritizes flexibility and doesn’t charge for the unexpected.

 Call centers may cost more than you bargained for

 Sometimes outsourcing with a call center presents hidden costs that don’t appear until it’s too late.
 These include outdated SLAs, time of ramp-up, lack of contingency plans, and inflexibility.